osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview
 Kumiko is similar to the traditional Dynamo Player, as it allows you to run your Dynamo scripts.
 However, it surpasses standard functionalities by providing enhanced portability, a version-controlled collaboration with git and easy script sharing with other members.

 ## Requirements
 Kumiko is designed to operate exclusively on Windows-based computers.
 It has been developed as a single executable (exe) file, meaning that it encompasses all the necessary code and resources for execution.
-Here are however the main requirements:
+Here are some key requirements:

 - Windows 10 or greater
 - .NET Framework 4.7.2 or greater